Who it’s for

 Watch the live map

 The map shows every truck running the order.
-Tap a truck for current load and ticket status.
+Tap a truck for current load and status.

 Approve as work happens

-Approve loads, jobs, or the full shift from Approvals.
+Approve loads, jobs, or the full shift from Review.
 See Timesheet Approvals.

 Sign for the customer